 e.
 If the AMF detects the UE is using a wrong TNGF, the AMF may trigger a UE policy update and reject the UE registration

 During the registration procedure the AMF may determine if the TNGF selected by the UE is suitable for the S-NSSAI(s) requested by the UE considering the UE subscription.
-If the AMF determines that a different TNGF should be selected as described in clause 4.12a.2.2 of TS 23.502 [3], the AMF:
+If the AMF determines that a different TNGF should be selected (e.g. based on energy related local configuration for the TNGF) as described in clause 4.12a.2.2 of TS 23.502 [3], the AMF:

 - may, if the UE supports slice-based TNGF selection, triggers the UE Policy Association Establishment or UE Policy Association Update procedure to provide the UE with updated TNGF selection information; when the AMF is informed by the PCF that the update of UE policy information on the UE is completed as described in clause 4.12a.2.2 of TS 23.502 [3], the AMF releases UE Policy Association if the UE is not registered over 3GPP access before proceeding to the Registration Reject over trusted non-3GPP access;